mngad/pySlither/readme.md

 Using openCV version 4.5, python 3.8

 ## Usage
+_IMPORTANT_ slither.io must be in low quality mode (top right of the screen), due to changes in the contrast, brightness and colour values.

 Edit the `capture_size.conf` file to set the bounds of the slither.io window.